 Hats (of all kinds) do not comply with professional nursing attire, and are not allowed in school.
-Bandanas, turbans, bonnets, baseball caps, and do-rags are not permitted and only appropriate head scarfs are allowed for religious or health reasons.
+Bandanas, turbans, bonnets, baseball caps, and do-rags are not permitted, other than for religious or health reasons.
 Professional head scarfs are allowed.
 All headwear must be removed prior to entering the building.